 New: find more details on U.S. fieldphone history on the U.S. Signal Corps Field Telephones Timeline.

-The US EE-108 is a sound powered field instrument developed in the late 30ies and used in WW2 and later.
-It's basic design is based on the local battery instrument EE-8.
-The leather case, generator, ringer and capacitor are interchangeable with the EE-8.
-The instrument can be used on point to point connections with other sound powered or local battery instruments, or also connected to a local battery switchboard.
+The US EE-108 is a sound-powered field telephone developed in the late 1930s and used extensively during WWII and beyond.
+Its core design is based on the local battery EE-8 model, with interchangeable components such as the leather case, generator, ringer, and capacitor.
+The EE-108 can function in point-to-point setups with other sound-powered or local battery phones and is also compatible with local battery switchboards.

 The instrument is sound powered, the transmitter does not need battery power.
 Instead of a carbon transmitter as in local battery field instruments this instrument uses an electromagnetic transmitter (and receiver), when talking the electrical power induced in the transmitter is sent to the line.
 The transmitter and receiver elements are interchangeable.